salyam/morningblue/README.md

 This global object can be used in other ServiceProviders to register own BBCode tags.

 After downloading the package, a couple of extra steps are required to use its ServiceProvider.
-  * Edit config/app.php
   * Find the 'providers' array in config/app.php.
   * At the end of that array, copy the following line:
         ```php
         \Salyam\MorningBlue\BBCodeServiceProvider::class,
         ```